saymrwulf/pulp-runtime/notes.md

-2019-05-18T17:03:00 - Implementing approach from a new paper read last night (pulp-runtime) 2019-05-18T06:24:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime) 2019-05-18T05:53:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime)
+2019-05-18T17:03:00 - Implementing approach from a new paper read last night (pulp-runtime) 2019-05-18T06:24:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime) 2019-05-18T05:53:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime) 2019-06-12T02:29:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime)